Helixa Cred Score: A Dynamic Credibility Framework for Autonomous AI Agents

 s₇ = origin_score[registration_method]

-Factor 8: Narrative Completeness (5%)
+Factor 8: Description Completeness (3%)

-Measured Fields: Origin story, mission, lore, manifesto, description.
+Measured Fields: Description, origin, mission, lore, manifesto.

 Sub-score Computation: